Filtration Water Plant

 Diversity of Filtration Process

-These filtration beds are used as a post-treatment step of wastewater or various industrial treatment systems.
-For example, slow sand filtration process removes bacteria by attached growth on the formation of the layer over filter bed in both drinking and wastewater treatment.
+These filtration beds are commonly utilized as a post-treatment stage in wastewater and various industrial treatment systems.
+For instance, in slow sand filtration, bacteria are effectively removed through biological activity within the layer that forms on the filter bed surface—making it suitable for both drinking water and wastewater purification.

 Silent Features